raballew/kne-on-ocp/README.md

 * `$KUBECONFIG` - List of paths to configuration files used to configure access to a cluster

-> Do not interrupt the last command.
-It can take minutes until it finished.
+> Do not interrupt the `kne` command.
+It can take minutes until it returns.
 Just
 > be patient and wait.

 Verify that the virtual instances are working: